encryption4genetics/pyhegp/README.md

 ```
 pyhegp pool -o complete-summary summary1 summary2 ...
 ```
 The data broker shares these summary statistics with the data owners.
-The data owners standardize their data using these summary statistics, and encrypt their data using a random key.
+The data owners standardize their data using these summary statistics, and encrypt their genotype and phenotype data using a random key.
 ```
-pyhegp encrypt -s complete-summary genotype.tsv
+pyhegp encrypt -s complete-summary genotype.tsv phenotype.tsv
 ```
-Finally, the data owners share the encrypted data `genotype.tsv.hegp` with the broker who concatenates it and shares it with all parties.
+Finally, the data owners share the encrypted `genotype.tsv.hegp` and `phenotype.tsv.hegp` with the broker who concatenates it and shares it with all parties.
 ```
 pyhegp cat-genotype -o complete-genotype.tsv.hegp genotype1.tsv.hegp genotype2.tsv.hegp ...
+pyhegp cat-phenotype -o complete-phenotype.tsv.hegp phenotype1.tsv.hegp phenotype2.tsv.hegp ...
 ```
 Note that all data sharing is carried out-of-band and is outside the scope of `pyhegp`.